JTreezy/team-profile-generator/README.md

 A sample HTML file generated using your application.

 The URL of the GitHub repository, with a unique name and a readme describing the project.

+*Edit: The link to the run-through of the application will be placed at the bottom of the README as well as in the Usage Information section of the README.

+Here is a video demonstration of how the application works: (https://drive.google.com/file/d/1HQ9CuZRzCk235XpkMxTKOb3j8TbvM-tS/view)